Low interest rates and your income in retirement

 Low interest rates have been the driving force behind Australia’s economy for the past decade.
 And while that’s been great news for property investors, it’s also made it harder for pensioners to earn an income from their retirement savings.

-The Reserve Bank recently lowered interest rates to a record low of just 0.25%.
-If you prefer low risk investment options like Cash and Fixed Income, the low interest rate environment means your retirement income may be lower than you expected.
+The Reserve Bank lowered interest rates to a record low of just 0.10% in November 2020.
+If you prefer low risk investment options like Cash and Fixed Interest, the low interest rate environment means your retirement income may be lower than you expected.